Annex-Engineering/TradRack/docs/Printer_and_Hardware_Requirements.md

 - Must use 1.75mm filament.
 - Must run [Klipper firmware](https://github.com/Klipper3d/klipper/)[^1].
-- The toolhead or extruder must have a collet/bowden coupling to secure a 4mm bowden tube at the inlet[^2].
+- The toolhead or extruder must have a collet/coupling to secure a 4mm bowden tube at the inlet[^2].

 [^1]: We only provide software for using Trad Rack with Klipper.
 However, Trad Rack's hardware is not inherently reliant on Klipper, so